SovereignCloudStack/standards/Standards/scs-0214-v2-k8s-node-distribution.md

 - Worker node distribution MUST be indicated to the user through some kind of labeling in order to enable (anti)-affinity for workloads over "failure zones".
 - To provide metadata about the node distribution, which also enables testing of this standard, providers MUST annotate their K8s nodes with the labels listed below.
-These labels MUST be kept up to date with the current state of the deployment.
   - `topology.kubernetes.io/zone`

     Corresponds with the label described in [K8s labels documentation][k8s-labels-docs].